 What is IoT in oil and gas?

-IoT in oil and gas is the network of connected sensors and devices that collect data from physical equipment: wellheads, tanks, pipelines, compressors: and send it to cloud platforms or SCADA systems for monitoring, alarming, and analysis.
+IoT in oil and gas is the network of connected sensors and devices (at wellheads, tanks, pipelines, and compressors) that collect data from physical equipment and send it to cloud platforms or SCADA systems for monitoring, alarming, and analysis.

 What are the 4 types of IoT devices in oil and gas?